NewsGuild-CWA

 The NewsGuild-CWA is a labor union founded by newspaper journalists in 1933.

 The NewsGuild-CWA's constitution says its purpose is to fight for honesty in journalism and the news industry's business practices in addition to improving wages and working conditions.

-The NewsGuild-CWA now represents workers in a wide range of roles including editorial, technology, advertising, and others at newspapers, online publications, magazines, news services, and in broadcast, as well as social justice workers, the staff of nonprofit organizations and spoken-language and sign-language interpreters and translators.
+The NewsGuild-CWA now represents workers in a wide range of roles including editorial, technology, advertising, and others at newspapers, online publications, magazines, news services, and in broadcast, as well as the staff of nonprofit organizations and spoken-language and sign-language interpreters and translators.
 The current president is Jon Schleuss.